The First Early Evidence of the Use of Browser Fingerprinting for Online Tracking: Background

 \subsection{Privacy Regulations}

 Recently, the European Union introduced the General Data Protection Regulation (GDPR) \cite{GDPR}, and California introduced the California Consumer Privacy Act (CCPA) \cite{CCPA}, both possessing the potential to regulate and restrain the online advertising and tracking ecosystem.
 GDPR requires that online services secure user consent (Articles 4 (11)) prior to processing user data (Article 6 (1) (a)).
 CCPA requires online services to offer users the ability to opt-out of the sale of their personal data (Section 1798 (a) (1)).

-Both GDPR and CCPA require that websites must provide privacy notices containing information and controls for opting in/out of the collection and processing of personal information, which should include browser fingerprints.
+Both require websites to provide privacy notices containing information and controls for opting in/out of the collection and processing of personal information, which should include browser fingerprints.
 To comply with these requirements, websites are required to integrate consent management platforms (CMPs) \cite{WebAlmanacStateofTheWebCMPs}.
-CMPs scan websites, identifying all cookies set by HTTP headers and scripts, no matter first or third-party resources.
-In the case of GDPR, CMPs must ensure that only strictly necessary cookies are shared, and consent is obtained before sharing non-essential cookies.
-In the case of CCPA, CMPs should ensure that they provide users with controls to opt-out of the sale of their personal information.
+CMPs scan websites, identifying all cookies set by HTTP headers and scripts from first and third-party resources.
+In the case of GDPR, CMPs must ensure that only necessary cookies are shared, and consent is obtained before sharing non-essential cookies.
+In the case of CCPA, CMPs should ensure that they provide users with controls to opt-out of the sale of personal information.